-Air purifiers are enjoying increasing popularity in many homes.
-And rightfully so.
-After all, good air quality is not just important; it adds to your quality of living.
-Particularly, if you are spending much time at home.
+Air purifiers are now in the phase of increasing popularity in most homes.
+And why not, after all good air quality is not only important but it adds to your quality of living.
+More importantly, if you are spending more time at home than outside.

-Many people might assume that air pollution is an outdoor problem.
-But is that really the case?
-If you live in a highly polluted region, the same traces of vehicle exhaust, airborne dust and pollen, smoke and other pollutants you encounter out on the street, will inevitably find their way into your home.
+Many people assume that air pollution is only in outdoors.
+But is that really so?
+If you live in or near a highly polluted region, the same pollutant traces of vehicle exhaust, airborne dust and pollen, smoke and others will inevitably find their way into your home which you encounter out on the street.

-Add pollutants, such as household dust, cigarette smoke, volatile organic compounds (VOCs) emitted from paint, fillings from sofas and mattresses, pet hair, dander, and many more.
-You get my idea.
+Additional pollutants which are already in the house such as dust, cigarette smoke, volatile organic compounds (VOCs) that are emitted from paint, pet hair, dander, fillings from sofas and mattresses and many more.

-With that many harmful pollutants around you, it becomes obvious why every home should consider a high-quality air cleaner.
-It is our aim helping you to find the right air filter, to keep you and your loved ones healthy around the year.
+With these many harmful pollutants around you, it has now become obvious why each household should consider a high-quality air cleaning for their home.
+It is our aim to help you find the right air filter for keeping you and your loved ones healthy.

 1. Allergies (pollen, dust, pet hair)